 - 5. If the subjects selected according to paragraph 3 and 4 add up to an amount of credits that is smaller than the amount of credits stipulated in paragraph 2, the student is required to select additional, so-called free elective subjects, within the restrictions given below. - a.
 As free elective subjects the student may choose: - elective projects as mentioned in Article 9, paragraph 1 - all subjects offered at master level at Delft University of Technology - all subjects offered at master level at another Dutch university. - b.
-For these free elective subjects the student needs prior approval from the programme coordinator.
+As free elective subjects the student may not choose: - all subjects that have significant overlap with any other subject in the examination programme - language courses.
+They may, however, be chosen as extra courses that will be considered extracurricular. - c.
+For free elective subjects the student needs prior approval from the programme coordinator.
 If parties fail to reach agreement, the board of examiners decides.